katholiek-onderwijs-vlaanderen/odoutils/README.md

 # odoutils.sh

 Set of command line utilities for odoo development.
+Currently two commands are implemented.

-Currently a single command is implemented that allows you to run the test suite for a module: `odounit.sh`
+`odounit.sh` allows you to run the test suite for a module (in docker containers).
+It is designed to allow you to focus fully on test development and implementation, rather than on restarting/upgrading servers, scanning logs for FAIL messages etc.
+If provides a clear RED or GREEN display to allow you to very quickly know the status of your code.

+`odorun.sh` is a script that runs odoo (using docker), and re-loads the server at the right times.
+It is designed to allow you to focus fully on doing development, rather than on restarting the server, upgrading modules, etc.. *Under development*

 ## odounit.sh